ste-giraldo/python3-cisco-config/README.md

 Script for configuring Cisco routers from a set of commands in an external file (prompt requested) against a list of devices in an external CSV file (prompt requested).

-NB: Since netmiko provide only an extention for entering "config mode" use this workaround:
+NB: Since netmiko provide only an extention for entering in "config mode" use this workaround:
 1) When you have to use "show commands" add an "end" at the begin of the config_file and then all the commands, like this:
   ```sh
 end